 Now in his 90’s, Tom developed his unique approach to strategy into a replicable process, and passed his knowledge on to a new generation of strategic guides.

-Whether you’re using StratOp, our proven system for organizations of any size, or LifePlan, designed just for you, your facilitator will use insightful questions and accessible tools to guide you to perspective, planning, and action, then stay by your side as you put your plan to work.
+Whether you’re using StratOp, our proven system for organizations of any size, or LifePlan, designed just for you, your Guide will use insightful questions and accessible tools to guide you to perspective, planning, and action, then stay by your side as you put your plan to work.